front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 }
 ```

-If it was successful, the above query must now return `2` as the `clicksCounter`
+If it was successful, the above query must now return `2` in the `clicksCounter`
-value.
+field.

 ### Asynchronous resolvers